Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Once your lottery winnings are officially in your name, they become part of your estate along with any other finances and assets you own.
 This means that anyone who inherits your winnings will be liable to pay Inheritance Tax.
 A spouse or civil partner won’t need to pay any Inheritance Tax, but other family members, children and friends will.

+The current Inheritance Tax rate is 40%, but it only applies to anything above the £325,000 allowance threshold.
 It’s important to note that any beneficiaries of estate assets (such as lottery winnings) still need to inform HRMC of inheritance, even if it’s below the IHT allowance.

 You can gift up to £3,000 per person each year without this being added to the value of your estate in the event of your death.
 If you go over this amount and you die within seven years of transferring the gift, your recipient may need to pay Inheritance Tax.